- Informed Architecture

 The geometric expansion of the node reduces complexity and allows a simple sequential joining process.
 This in turn creates a node with structural reciprocity, which has bending resistance and shear resistance, even though in its static system all connections are pin-jointed.
 A minimum of 3 beams is required to create a reciprocal frame roof.
 As each beam supports the next in a reciprocal manner no internal support structure is required.
 The only support required is that for the outer end of each beam, which will normally be a post used for the wall or the foundation.
 The starting point for the project was using this principle for a reciprocal frame, i.e. a roof structure where each beam both supports and is supported by other beams in the roof structure.

-Michael Knauß, Marco Hemmerling, David Lemberski, Guido Brand, Kaveh Allahdin, Eduard Benke, Larina Faßler, Lars Frenz, Tal Friedman, Jennifer Hilbert, Jan C. Kahre Heidemann, Linda Kirsten, Julian Lianarachchi, Vera Nolte, Henrik Steffen, Felix Stiboy, Ghaith Tish, Martin Trittin, Muralimanoj Varadharajan, Jirka Wolff.
+Michael Knauß, Prof. Marco Hemmerling, David Lemberski, Guido Brand, Kaveh Allahdin, Eduard Benke, Larina Faßler, Lars Frenz, Tal Friedman, Jennifer Hilbert, Jan C. Kahre Heidemann, Linda Kirsten, Julian Lianarachchi, Vera Nolte, Henrik Steffen, Felix Stiboy, Ghaith Tish, Martin Trittin, Muralimanoj Varadharajan, Jirka Wolff.

 Master Computational Design and Construction